dotlang/language/doc/Enhancements.md

 Read [Part1] (https://github.com/mm-binary/electron-lang/blob/master/backup/EEP.v1.md).

-\* - how can we mock a function for testing?
-`mock func1, func (x: int) -> string { return "AA" };`
-at least, this can easily be done with built-in functions. so lets not pollute syntax with it.

-\* - Some shortcuts can be very useful like:
-`x = y if defined y` becomes `x = y if defined;`

-\* - define something like seq in F# to have a generator function to be used in loops.
-`for (x: seq(1..10))`
+\* - Runtime - use concept of c++ smart ptr to eliminate GC

+\* - Add native parallelism and communication tools.

+\* - Introduce caching of function output (if it is not void) Maybe this can be done automatically by runtime.

+N - If we really don't want to end statements with `;` then use another notation for comment.

-\* - In reference, try to just cover important high level topics and inside them explain details and edge cases.
+Y - In reference, try to just cover important high level topics and inside them explain details and edge cases.
 For example explain `enum` in Union type section.

-\* - If we really don't want to end statements with `;` then use another notation for comment.

-\* - Add regex operators for search and replace.

-\* - We can enhance import with other file systems like http:
+Y - We can enhance import with other file systems like http:
 `import /a/b` import from local file system
 `import file/a/b` import from local file system `import http/github.com/adsad/dsada` import from github

-\* - how can we mock a method? in a general way. so it won't be limited to testing. we can easily define a lambda to mock a method. but how to attach it to that method? there is no manager, parent to accept this lambda.
+N - how can we mock a method? in a general way. so it won't be limited to testing. we can easily define a lambda to mock a method. but how to attach it to that method? there is no manager, parent to accept this lambda.
 proposal: built-in method: `mock('myMethod', <<lambda>>);` to do mocking in the life-time of the current function.
+This should only be used for testing.
+Y - Add regex operators for search and replace.

+N - define something like seq in F# to have a generator function to be used in loops.
+`for (x: seq(1..10))`

+Y - how can we mock a function for testing?
+`mock func1, func (x: int) -> string { return "AA" };`
+at least, this can easily be done with built-in functions. so lets not pollute syntax with it.

+N - Some shortcuts can be very useful like:
+`x = y if defined y` becomes `x = y if defined;`

-\* - For core - function to return hash representing a struct, used for serialization, and what about deser?
+N - For core - function to return hash representing a struct, used for serialization, and what about deser?
 `string[object] result = serialize(myObj);`

-\* - Runtime - use concept of c++ smart ptr to eliminate GC

-\* - Add native parallelism and communication tools.

-\* - Introduce caching of function output (if it is not void)

-\* - Other than manual clone, provide a `clone` in the core to help developers.
+N - Other than manual clone, provide a `clone` in the core to help developers.

 Y - decorators - another try
 lets define some native, built-in functions.